Robert Cowley (judge)

 Robert Cowley or Colley (c.
 1470–1546) was an English-born judge in sixteenth-century Ireland who held the office of Master of the Rolls in Ireland.
 He is chiefly remembered as a possible ancestor of the 1st Duke of Wellington.

 Early life

 Despite his family's later eminence, Robert's background is obscure and his early life is poorly recorded.
 He was the father of Walter Cowley of Glaston in Rutland; the Colley/Cowley family is recorded there from about 1400.
-In the pedigree presented by James Wright in his history of Rutland, the earliest recorded ancestor of the family is listed as "John Colly of Lubbenham" presumably hailing from Lubenham in Leicesterhire.
+In the pedigree presented by James Wright in his history of Rutland, the earliest recorded ancestor of the family is listed as "John Colly of Lubbenham" presumably hailing from Lubenham in Leicestershire.
 Robert is said to have seen military service with Garret Mor, the "Great" Earl of Kildare, but the first definite trace of him is when he entered Lincoln's Inn in 1502.
 He then decided on a business career abt 1505 with his sons Walter & Robert (Jr), and moved to Dublin where he became a successful merchant.
 He was made Bailiff of Dublin in 1515.